 Here is a selection of different pieces we worked on.

 The head of social and content client approached us with the brief around the idea of people swapping jobs - what if the head of design became an interior designer for a day?
 Our take on this tapped deeper into the design philosophy behind the brand to reframe this brief into a more thought leadership content series versus a pseudo comedic enterprise that felt off-brand.
 Our idea was Design Decoded, where the head of design met with contemporaries to discuss their respective disciplines and philosophies so the Infiniti brand ethos was more imbued through the conversation instead of a hard sell against the backdrop of the rear wing of a car.

 Every January the North American International Auto Show lands on Detroit.
 Naturally, car brands from across the globe use it as a platform to unveil their upcoming models but most of the interest is focused on the concept of cars and technology innovation.
 In 2019 Infiniti used it to make a major statement in their electric story with the debut of the QX Inspiration.
 Its presence caused quite a stir and Critical Mass was responsible for the real-time coverage of the unveiling as well as the week's activities.
 This meant we had unprecedented access to the vehicle before to set up the tease phase as well as executing interviews with key personnel like the head of design Karim Habib for later publishing.

 Instagram story frames

-What we presented back was a totally comprehensive and cohesive campaign that brought to life the story, the people and the exploration with content and interactive digital experiences across social and the brand website - The QXEplorer's Club.
+What we presented back was a totally comprehensive and cohesive project that brought to life the story, the people and the exploration with content and interactive digital experiences across social and the brand website - The QXEplorer's Club.